open-telemetry/semantic-conventions/docs/attributes-registry/messaging.md

 size should be used.

 **[7]:** If a custom value is used, it MUST be of low cardinality.
 **[8]:** The actual messaging system may differ from the one known by the client.
-For example, when using Kafka client library to communicate with Azure Event Hubs, the `messaging.system` is set to `kafka` based on the instrumentation best knowledge.
+For example, when using Kafka client libraries to communicate with Azure Event Hubs, the `messaging.system` is set to `kafka` based on the instrumentation's best knowledge.

 `messaging.operation.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.